Signup for our Newsletter

 Black Brook flows along the edge of the property, and along its length you may see several "beaver deceivers," a pipe and fence combination that prevent extreme flooding while allowing the present-day beaver population to remain active in the area.

-A forest of mature white pines, beech and oak trees and hemlock.
+Flora includes a forest of mature white pines, beech and oak trees and mature hemlock stand.
 A red maple swamp boasts vibrantly colored leaves in the fall, and Black Brook offers a diverse riparian corridor along the eastern boundary.

 While the return of beaver to the woods and wetlands has helped to improve wildlife habitat, their natural instinct to dam flowing water presents challenges.
-Beaver deceivers prevent beaver from blocking culvert openings with sticks, allowing water to flow freely through, helping to keep trails from flooding.
+Culvert exclusion fences on the property prevent beaver from blockingculvert openings with sticks, allowing water to flow freely through, helping to keep trails from flooding.

 From Route 128/Exit45/Route 1A North: Go north on Route 1A.
 In 4.5 miles, turn left onto Cutler Road.
 Trailhead and parking are 1.0 mile ahead on left.